 Giving your dog a capsule can often be a challenging task.
 It’s not uncommon for dogs to spit out pills or simply refuse to take them.
 However, it’s important for your dog’s health to ensure they take their medication properly.
 Understanding how to give a dog a pill is important.
 Administering a capsule doesn’t have to be a fight.
 With patience, positivity, and the right method, you can make the process stress-free.
-Here are five tips to help make the process smoother and less stressful for both you and your dog.
+Here are five tips for how to give a capsule to a dog with less stress on you and your furry friend.

 How to Give a Dog a Capsule